Reducing HVAC Noise From a Noisy Air Vent

 If your ducting is 10” x 10” or smaller, use the ½” thick EcoVerb Roll.
 For larger ducts (12” x 12” or larger), use the 1” thick EcoVerb.
 The thickest EcoVerb (2” thick) is best used in commercial settings like soundproofing a warehouse with commercial ducts measuring 18” x 18” or more.

-3: Create an HVAC sound barrier by lining the exterior
+step three: Create an HVAC sound barrier by lining the exterior

 When you line the interior of your vents, you attack airborne noise.
 When you line the exterior of your vents, you can attack structural noise, too.

-We recommend installing both Damplifier Pro and Luxury Liner Pro on the exterior of your ducts.
-Damplifier Pro is an excellent deadener, meaning it will silence those structural noises transmitting through the metal of the HVAC duct.
-Luxury Liner Pro is a sound blocker, meaning it will prevent the noise inside of the duct from escaping through its sheet metal walls.
+We recommend installing both Damplifier Pro™ and mass loaded vinyl — either Luxury Liner Pro™ for a decoupler option or Luxury Liner™ Foil Faced MLV for radiant heat protection — on the exterior of your ducts.
+Damplifier Pro™ is an excellent deadener, meaning it will silence those structural noises transmitting through the metal of the HVAC duct.
+Mass loaded vinyl is a sound blocker, meaning it will prevent the noise inside of the duct from escaping through its sheet metal walls.

 You don’t need that much coverage with Damplifier Pro (30%) to effectively deaden the structural noise.
 If you choose to cover 100%, the Damplifier Pro will help block airborne noise as well.
 If your vibrating HVAC unit is the main culprit of the structural noise, you will need need to decouple it from the surrounding ductwork by leaving a small gap and sealing with acoustical sealant.
-If the problem is airborne room-to-room noise, completely wrap the duct with Luxury Liner Pro.
+If the problem is airborne room-to-room noise, completely wrap the duct with your MLV.
 Using both materials with 100% exterior coverage of the air ducts will give the best possible performance.

-4: Create a duct sound baffle to reduce air vent noise
+step four: Create a duct sound baffle to reduce air vent noise

 If steps 1 to 3 are not options or if you have extremely high performance criteria (recording studio or similar), then your last step is to build a baffle.
 Baffling the interior of your ductwork is a great option if you have access.
 In many cases with existing ducting… you won’t.
 In these cases, you will need to build the baffle into the room.
 We consider the baffle an effective, but last-resort solution for those who have other constraints but have decided, “Alright, I gotta fix this noise issue.”

-We recommend installing our BlocknZorbe sound absorbing panels in a staggered pattern within your air duct.
+We recommend installing our BlocknZorbe™ sound absorbing panels in a staggered pattern within your air duct.
 BlocknZorbe panels are an awesome option for baffles, because they are non-fibrous and one of the few products rated to both block and absorb sound (no need to build something custom).
 There are several rules to follow when building the baffles:

-• Use a baffling material that blocks and absorbs sound.
-We recommend our 2" thick BlocknZorbe for best performance.
+- Use a baffling material that blocks and absorbs sound.
+We recommend our 2" thick BlocknZorbe™ for best performance.

-• The baffle should cover 75% of the width of the duct.
+- The baffle should cover 75% of the width of the duct.
 For 12” wide duct, the BlocknZorbe panel should cover top to bottom and be 9” across (75% of 12”).

-• The distance between the baffles should be 2-2.5x the thickness of the baffle.
+- The distance between the baffles should be 2-2.5x the thickness of the baffle.
 For a 2” thick baffle, you should have 4-5” between each BlocknZorbe sheet.

-• The more baffles you install, the better the performance.
+- The more baffles you install, the better the performance.
 We recommend a minimum of 5 baffles.

 Contact Us For Help With HVAC Soundproofing

 There you have it!
 You now know more about soundproofing HVAC ducts than 99.9% of the people you know.
 Depending on your situation, you may not be able to do all of the steps we listed above, but any amount of soundproofing you do will help the problem.
 And then the more closely you can follow the guidelines with appropriate soundproofing materials, the better.
 If you need to soundproof a drop ceiling and HVAC vent noise is only part of the issue, then we can still help.
-We also can help build a soundproof hvac closet as well!
+We also can help build a soundproof HVAC closet as well!
 If you have questions along the way, please reach out to us at 1-800-679-8511 for assistance at any point in your project.
 We’ve got you covered!